 l.
-Abbrev iation Key 6 II.
-Quarte rly Performance Report - Quarter 3 FY2023 7 Α. Sum mary of Requirements 7 В. Desc cription of Process 7 III.
-Terms and Conditions for COPA-Approved Health System 8 Α. Qua lity 8 1.
+Abbrev riation Key 6 II.
+Quarte rly Performance Report - Quarter 4 FY2023 7 Α. Sum mary of Requirements 7 В. Desc cription of Process 7 III.
+Terms and Conditions for COPA-Approved Health System 8 A. Qua lity 8 1.
 Evidence demonstrating how health care quality has improved.
 8 2.
 Inpatient and outpatient numbers before the merger and the current quarter.
 10 3.
 Patient readmission numbers before and after the merger.
 11 4.
 Any association between increased patient volumes and better patient outcomes.
 12 5. impact Explanation of how patient services were optimized since the merger and how service optimization ed patient care.
 14 6. quality A summary of quality improvement measures for each hospital to address performance in meeting performance standards.
 16 В. Effic iencies 18 7.
 A description of steps taken to reduce costs and improve efficiency.
 18 8.
 Data regarding emergency department closures since the merger.
-19 of telel A description of how the hospitals have expanded telehealth and an explanation of how the expansion over access to healthcare for the rural community by: (1) Providing data demonstrating the expansion access to healthcare for the rural community by: (1) Providing data demonstrating the expansion acceptance and technology; and (2) Explaining how the expansion of telehealth and technology improved this ability to treat a larger patient population. ion 10.
+19 of telel A description of how the hospitals have expanded telehealth and an explanation of how the expansion of access to healthcare for the rural community by: (1) Providing data demonstrating the expansion ealth and technology; and (2) Explaining how the expansion of telehealth and technology improved als' ability to treat a larger patient population. ion 10.
 Progress reports regarding the adoption of any new IT Platform.
-21 A description of any reduction in workforce since the issuance of the COPA based on occupation, i.e s, nurses, support staff, etc. Include the numbers and job titles of any position eliminated, the total r of employees before and after the reduction, and any impact the reduction has on patient service y. .
+22 A description of any reduction in workforce since the issuance of the COPA based on occupation, i.e s, nurses, support staff, etc. Include the numbers and job titles of any position eliminated, the total or of employees before and after the reuction, and any impact the reduction has on patient service y.
 22 12.
 Data and financial reports demonstrating savings from the reduction in duplication of resources.
-23 13. how co Data showing the coordination of services before and after the merger and evidence demonstrating st savings will be reinvested locally.
-23 14.
+23 13. how co Data showing the coordination of services before and after the merger and evidence demonstrating ost savings will be reinvested locally. ; 24 14.
 Data demonstrating reinvestment in the combined healthcare system.
 25 15.
 Data and financial reports reflecting the savings in each area referenced above.
-26 16. achieve Operating deficiencies that existed before the merger and how any operating efficiencies have been ed since the merger. ı 27 17. patient An explanation of how any operating efficiencies achieved have impacted healthcare service deliver care, staff, the local community, and counties served. y, 27 18 Data on the pricing quality, and availability of ancillary health care services 32
+26 16. achieve Operating deficiencies that existed before the merger and how any operating efficiencies have beer ed since the merger. า 27 17. patient An explanation of how any operating efficiencies achieved have impacted healthcare service deliver care, staff, the local community, and counties served. y, 28 18.
+Data on the pricing, quality, and availability of ancillary health care services.
+32